Kotlin/anko/README.md

 <img src="doc/logo.png" alt="Anko logo" height="101" width="220" />

 :warning: Anko is deprecated.
-Please see [this page](/GOODBYE.md) page for more information.
+Please see [this page](/GOODBYE.md) for more information.

 * * *